yucombinator/uwguide/taxes.md

 # American Taxes
 American taxes are due by April 15.
 You will need to file both Federal and State taxes if you worked in the US.
-Before you file these taxes, you will need to have:
+Before you file these taxes, you will need to have your:
-*  W-2 forms from all your employers in the tax year -- these should come in by January 31 each year.
+*  W-2 forms -- your employer should send these to you by January 31
+*  SSN
+*  Form DS-2019
+*  US entry and exit dates for the last 3 years (or roughly the amount of days you were in the US)

 ## Federal
-Welcome to the dark ages,
+Welcome to the dark ages.

 ## State
 Instructions on how to file taxes depend on which state you have worked in.
+You'll need to fill out your 1040NR-EZ before filling out your state tax forms.

 ### California
-You cannot e-file your state taxes yet.
+You can't e-file your state taxes yet.
 You will need to file form 540NR.

 ### New York
 You will need to file forms IT2, IT 203, IT 203b.
 Unfortunately as far as I know it is not possible to file taxes electronically for New York, so you will have to mail it out.

 ### Washington
-You don't need to file state taxes as there is no income tax here!
-Lucky you.
+You don't need to file state taxes as there is no income tax here.
+Lucky you! 🎉